-Arriving a few weeks before his older brother, Kit settles into Saigon the city of his birth, the ashes of his mother held close.
-His mission the discovery of a suitable place to scatter his late mother in the country of both his and her birth.
-However, for Kit the journey back to his home country also provides him with the opportunity to reconnect.
-Discovering culture and history lost in the mists of his childhood.
+Arriving a few weeks before his older brother, Kit settles into Saigon, the city of his birth, the ashes of his mother held close.
+His mission, the discovery of a suitable place to scatter his late mother in the country of both his and her birth.
+However, for Kit, the journey back to his home country also provides him with the opportunity to reconnect.
+Discovering a culture and history lost in the mists of his childhood.

-A Journey that begins with Kit reuniting with his distant cousin Lee (David Tran).
+The journey begins with Kit reuniting with his distant cousin Lee (David Tran).
 Both men’s lives having taken starkly different trajectories in the years since they played in Saigon as children.
 And while Kit desperately searches for memories and connections to the city of his birth, he ultimately remains a tourist.
 His cultural identity sitting between a western upbringing and a city he barely recognises.
-His sexual orientation the only stabilising factor of his identity in the country of his birth.
+His sexual orientation the only stabilising part of his identity, in a country distant to that of his birth.

-As Kit roams the city he meets a local businessman and designer Lewis (Parker Sawyers).
+As Kit roams the city, he meets a local business person and designer Lewis (Parker Sawyers).
 The sparks of a possible romance providing the only real comfort for Kit, as he travels in search of his lost ancestry.
-While Lewis, a black American also traverses the challenges of his American and cultural identity.
-In a country where the place of birth interfaces with a history of war and conflict.
+While Lewis, a black American also traverses the challenges of his American identity.
+In a country where a history of war and conflict interfaces with newfound freedom.
 Both men finding belonging and security in the arms of each other.

 Meanwhile, Hong Khaou creates an environment where Kit’s sexual orientation is a stabilising force in his travels.
-A beautiful fresh take on the role of sexual identity and it’s the interface with cultural background.
-One that highlights how identity can be multifaceted for each individual.
+A beautiful fresh take on the role of sexual identity and cultural background; one that highlights how identity can be multifaceted for each individual.

 Performances play to the delicate, documentary-like focus of the film.
-Henry Golding’s Kit floating through the hustle and bustle of Saigon, a child of its history, yet stranger to its culture.
-His connections dovetailing with childhood memory while remaining a tourist in a foreign land.
+With Henry Golding’s Kit floating through the hustle and bustle of Saigon, a child of its history, yet a stranger to its culture.
+His search for answers dovetailing with his childhood memories, while remaining a tourist in a foreign land.
 While his cousin Lee (David Tran) views his childhood playmate with distant and cold regard.
 Possibly wondering what could have been if his parents had made the same decision.
 While also trying to engage Kit in memories of their shared heritage.